 Digital machines are great they make your sewing life easier.
 They variety of different sewing feet or fancy/handy stitches are limitless.
 Even though you might not use all those stitches they are helpful.
 That one stich you never used before could save your project.
 Just keep in mind that more features means a higher prices.
 So always consider, is this feature worth the increase in price.

 Sewing is a big part of my life so that’s why I’m really happy with my latest digital machine.
 That doesn’t mean I don’t use my old machines.
-I usually use my old machines to do some heavy duty projects.
+I usually use my old machines if my Pfaff is in maintenance, if I’m to lazy to switch yarn colors and have a 2-tone project or if I learn friends to sew.
 So remember when you buy or upgrade a sewing machine, sum up the features you really need and then look at the upgrades for your machine that are worth the price.